Why Maths KS2 SATs Interventions Shouldn’t Start in Year 6

 Year 6 teachers aren’t only preparing children for the KS2 tests, they’re also preparing them for a fairly seismic shift in their education.
 And even if it weren’t for transition, why should any one year of a child’s primary school experience be any more filled with Maths and English than any other?

-Changes to the new Maths curriculum for Year 6
+Changes to the maths curriculum for Year 6

 The 2015 Maths curriculum has been deliberately designed to free up Year 6 for consolidation and deepening their learning.
 It’s not surprising that when this new curriculum was introduced there was a small collective “Hurrah” from Year 6 teachers: much of what had previously been ‘new’ learning in Year 6 had been moved further down the school.

 This makes much more sense in terms of transition but it can be challenging for teachers in other KS2 years, who now have to teach children about expressing a large whole number as a fraction of a smaller one and simplifying fractions.